 Be open to change

-Any employee who resists change will be swept out of the workforce faster than someone who is willing to try something new.
+Any employee who resists change will be swept out of the workforce faster than someone willing to try something new.
 Resist the urge to cling to old ways of doing things.
 Instead, be open and flexible.
 Being open to change is one of the quickest ways to evolve in your career.

 Begin by updating your skills, in particular your familiarity with technology.